prometheusresearch/baseline-codebase/src/rex.formbuilder/test/api/test_form.rst

     Content-Type: application/json; charset=UTF-8
     Content-Length: ...
     <BLANKLINE>
-    {"status": "ERROR", "error": "u'pages' is a required property"}
+    {"status": "ERROR", "error": "The following problems were encountered when validating this Form:\npages: Required"}

 The ``/form/validate`` URI will not accept GETSs, PUTs or DELETEs::